-How does God’s work of judgment during the last days purify and save mankind?
+How God’s work of judgment in the last days purifies and saves mankind

 Bible Verses for Reference:

-“And if any man hear my words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
-He that rejects me, and receives not my words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (Jhn 12:47–48).
+“And if any man hear My words, and believe not, I judge him not: for I came not to judge the world, but to save the world.
+He that rejects Me, and receives not My words, has one that judges him: the word that I have spoken, the same shall judge him in the last day” (Jhn 12:47–48).

 “I have yet many things to say to you, but you cannot bear them now.
-However, when he, the Spirit of truth, is come, he will guide you into all truth: for he shall not speak of himself; but whatever he shall hear, that shall he speak: and he will show you things to come” (Jhn 16:12–13).
+However, when He, the Spirit of truth, is come, He will guide you into all truth: for He shall not speak of Himself; but whatever He shall hear, that shall He speak: and He will show you things to come” (Jhn 16:12–13).